 What’s available now

 - Policy for Responsible Use of University Data – This policy supplements the existing Network User Agreement and addresses the responsibility of all University employees to protect sensitive data, especially Personally Identifiable Information (PII).

 - Duo Security Two-Factor Authentication - Two-factor authentication enhances the security of your uLogin account by adding a second step to the login process.
 In addition to your password, you will be required to verify the login is authorized by using an app on your smartphone or by entering a one time passcode displayed on a key-fob token.
-Drew has partnered with Duo Security to offer this new service which has been in testing this Fall.
+Drew has partnered with Duo Security to offer this service.
 All faculty, staff, and contractors with uLogin accounts are required to be enrolled in Duo Two-Factor authentication.
+To enroll, access your device password, and manage your devices, you can access the self-service site at drew.edu/duo.
 More details and instructions for enrollment in the system are available in our Guide to Two-Factor Authentication with Duo Security.